nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_SQL_UPDATE.md

 In the SQL below, note that there is a `?` parameter for each field in the animal table, and the tuple argument contains the corresponding key in the dictionary that the client sent in the request.

+The `UPDATE` statement in SQL requires that you specify the new value for the fields of one, or more, resource that you are targeting.

-Once the UPDATE statement executes, you then check to see if a database row was affected.
+Once the `UPDATE` statement executes, you then check to see if a database row was affected.
 You currently have 5 animals in your database.
 What if the client sent a request to http://localhost:8088/animals/10345?

 There is no animal with that `id` value, so the `rows_affected` variable will be 0.
 If it is 0, then you know the user specified an `id` that doesn't exist, so you will return `False` which generates a 404 _(Not Found)_ response back to the client.